jackeichen/pydiskcmd/README.md

   version                     Shows the program version help                        Display this help

+The following are all installed plugin extensions: megaraid                    MegaRAID extensions

 The following are pysata cli management interface: cli-info                    Shows pysata information cli-autocmd                 Enable or Update the command completion